italia/iam-proxy-italia/README.md

 ### Setup

-If you want to deploy Satosa-Saml2SPID without using Docker, all the setup instructions for your Satosa-Saml2spid configuration are available in [README-SETUP.md](README-Setup.md).
+If you want to deploy IAM Proxy Italia without using Docker, all the setup instructions for your configuration are available in [README-SETUP.md](README-Setup.md).

 ### Docker Compose

 This project uses Docker, all the instructions to configure this project using the official docker images are available [here](Docker-compose/README.md).

-The docker compose uses the enviroment variables as documented [here](README-Setup.md#configuration-by-environment-variables) to configure Satosa-Saml2Spid.
+The docker compose uses the enviroment variables as documented [here](README-Setup.md#configuration-by-environment-variables).

 <img src="gallery/docker-design.svg" width="512">